Bean-to-Bar

 Schokoladentextur

-Norandino is an agricultural cooperative to which 30 farmers' associations in northern Peru belong.
-The cultivation of cocoa is very important to the farmers in Peru.
-Coffee and sugar cane are also grown - all organic, of course.
-The farms of the cooperative are located in the coastal area, in the mountains and in the rainforest of northern Peru.
+Norandino is an agricultural cooperative that includes 30 farmer associations in northern Peru.
+The special thing is that the farmers there in Peru place great emphasis on growing cocoa.
+Coffee and sugar cane are also grown – all organic, of course.
+The cooperative's farms are located in the coastal areas, mountains and rainforests of northern Peru.

 The cooperative was founded in 1995.
 Today it has over 7,000 members who grow cocoa on a total area of 430 hectares.
-Despite the now considerable size, Norandino 's philosophy is still very much in focus: to work for fair trade with solidarity, transparency and democracy and together form a strong voice for farmers.
+Despite its considerable size, Norandino 's philosophy is still very much in focus: to advocate for fair trade with solidarity, transparency and democracy and to form a strong voice for farmers together.

-Cocoa from Peru: the Norandino cooperative Cocoa from Peru: the Norandino cooperative
+Cocoa plantation Peru Cocoa from Peru: the Norandino cooperative

 Agroforestry for a better climate

-Through the organization in the cooperative, the farmers can, for example, further develop cultivation methods technically.
-In order to deal productively with climate change, the members and their programs are currently focusing on agroforestry.
+By organizing in the cooperative, the farmers can, for example, further technically develop farming methods.
+To productively address climate change, members and their programs are currently focused on agroforestry.
 Expertise in areas such as logistics and export is also made available to all members.
-In this way, Norandino can boost regional development and position itself sustainably on the international market with cocoa from Peru.
+In this way, Norandino can stimulate regional development and position itself sustainably in the international market with cocoa from Peru.

 And how does it taste?

-Curious about how Norandino beans taste?
-Then we recommend a tablet by Goodio from Helsinki .
-Particularly exciting at Goodio: they work with "raw", i.e. unroasted, cocoa beans.
-This gives the chocolates a very special taste, they are very fruity.
+Curious about what Norandino beans taste like?
+Then we recommend a board from Goodio from Helsinki .
+What's particularly exciting at Goodio is that they work with "raw", i.e. unroasted, cocoa beans.
+This gives the chocolates a very special taste; they appear very fruity.
 In addition, Goodio works with an old grinding technique, the stone mill.
-The combination of unroasted cocoa beans that have only been stone ground make the chocolates something very special.
-Goodio also uses delicious "inclusions" such as chai or coffee, which perfectly complement the fruitiness of the unroasted beans.
+The combination of unroasted cocoa beans that have only been ground with a stone make the chocolates something very special.
+Goodio also uses delicious “inclusions” such as chai or coffee, which perfectly complement the fruitiness of the unroasted beans.

 Reading next